 Architect.
-Based in Edinburgh, Hamilton was a proponent of the Greek revival style.
-He was responsible for a great number of public works in the city, including the Royal High School on Calton Hill (1829), George IV Bridge (1834) and the Royal College of Physicians (1846).
-He also influenced the development of the New Town and The Mound.
+Born in Glasgow, but based in Edinburgh, Hamilton was a proponent of the Greek revival style.
+He was responsible for a great number of public works in the city, including the Royal High School on Calton Hill (1829), Dean Orphanage (1831, now the Scottish National Gallery of Modern Art - Modern Two), George IV Bridge (1834), the Martyrs' Monument (1844) and the Royal College of Physicians (1846), together with monuments to the poet Robert Burns (1759-96) at his birthplace of Alloway in Ayrshire (1828) and in Edinburgh (1831).
+He also designed churches in Alyth, Dunbar, Dunfermline, Edinburgh and Kennoway.
+In Edinburgh, he influenced the development of the New Town and The Mound.
+Hamilton died in Edinburgh and lies buried within the family vault in Old Calton Burial Ground.

 If you have found this information useful please consider making